MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-bookmarks.md

 ---
 # Manage bookmarks

 You can create a bookmark in just a few steps.
 Each bookmark includes a title, a URL, and a set of keywords that trigger it.
 You can also add categories to a bookmark that can be used for sorting and filtering in the admin portal.
-A bookmark can have several keywords and several bookmarks can share the same keyword, but reserved keyword can't be shared.
+A bookmark can have several keywords and bookmarks can share the same keyword, but reserved keyword can't be shared.
 When a bookmark is created or modified, the search index is refreshed immediately, and the bookmark is available to users immediately.

 If your organization set up Promoted Results in SharePoint, you can import the Promoted Results into **Microsoft Search** and make the imported content available to your users.
 This is an easy way to quickly populate search results as soon as you set up **Microsoft Search** and make it more effective for your users.
 We recommend using promoted results from SharePoint as a reference to understand how to name and create relevant search results.